 GS1 is operated on a not-for-profit basis with

 set by a voluntary Board.
 The GS1 Ireland Board Members are from Irish industry and give of their time voluntarily.
 To ensure the on-going survival and financial stability of the Association the Board agrees the annual licence fees payable by Members.
 The fees received are used to provide local support to organisations implementing GS1 supply chain standards here in Ireland, to maintain the global GS1 database and to update and create new standards and solutions required, as business evolves and changes in line with new technology developments or changes in regulations.
-For these reasons an annually renewable licence fee is payable by all Members to maintain and develop the standards, now and for the future. once-off registration and annual licence fees
+For these reasons an annually renewable licence fee is payable by all Members to maintain and develop the standards, now and for the future. annual licence and service fees

 The GS1 Ireland Membership Team is here to help you if you have any questions about getting started with GS1 barcodes.
 We also have a number of technical experts able to advise you on labelling, printing barcodes or implementing master data management or electronic business massaging (EDI).